junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 290bb-22

-> in the matter following paragraph (3), by striking “tribes or tribal organizations” each place it appears and inserting “Tribes or Tribal organizations”;
+> in the matter following paragraph (3), by striking “tribes or tribal organizations” and inserting “Tribes or Tribal organizations”;

 | | |
 |---|---|